 However, the moral is obvious.
 We don’t need Aesop to tell us the moral.
 If you are a Medicaid provider and have been convicted of a criminal offense in the past, disclose the conviction on all Medicaid applications.
 Period.

-Posted on January 2, 2014, in Administrative Law Judge, Administrative Remedies, Burden of Proof, Computer Sciences Corporation, CSC, DHHS, Division of Medical Assistance, Due process, Health Care Providers and Services, Judicial Review, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Managed Care, MCO, Medicaid, Medicaid Appeals, Medicaid Contracts, Medicaid Providers, Medicaid Services, NC, NCTracks, North Carolina, Physicians, Provider Medicaid Contracts, Termination of Medicaid Contract, Transparency and tagged DHHS, Division of Medical Assistance, DMA, Health care, Health care provider, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid Participation, Medicaid Providers, NC Medicaid, NCTracks, North Carolina, Omission on Medicaid Application, termination of Medicaid contracts.
+Posted on January 2, 2014, in Administrative Law Judge, Administrative Remedies, Burden of Proof, Computer Sciences Corporation, CSC, Division of Medical Assistance, Due process, Health Care Providers and Services, Judicial Review, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Managed Care, MCO, Medicaid, Medicaid Appeals, Medicaid Contracts, Medicaid Providers, Medicaid Services, NC, NC DHHS, NCTracks, North Carolina, Physicians, Provider Medicaid Contracts, Termination of Medicaid Contract, Transparency and tagged Division of Medical Assistance, DMA, Health care, Health care provider, Managed care, Managed Care Organizations, MCO, Medicaid, Medicaid Participation, Medicaid Providers, NC DHHS, NC Medicaid, NCTracks, North Carolina, Omission on Medicaid Application, termination of Medicaid contracts.
 Bookmark the permalink.
 1 Comment.